Jutho/TensorOperations.jl/docs/src/index.md

     [Strided.jl](https://github.com/Jutho/Strided.jl) for efficient (cache-friendly and
     multithreaded) tensor permutations (transpositions) and `gemm` from BLAS for contractions.
 There is also a fallback contraction strategy that is natively built using Strided.jl, e.g. for scalar types which are not supported by BLAS.
-Additional backends (e.g. pure Julia Base using loops and/or broadcasting) may be added in the future.
   - Support for `CuArray` objects if used together with [CUDA.jl and cuTENSOR.jl](https://github.com/JuliaGPU/CUDA.jl), by relying on (and thus providing a high level interface into) NVidia's